SPRAT Direct Entry Level 2 Procedure

 Make your resume as detailed and succinct as possible.
 It should include all relevant past employers, the position you held within each of those companies, your responsibilities, and any previous training.
-If you’re applying for direct entry as a SPRAT L3, you will also need to list experience in a supervisory or foreman type role.
-Experience as a supervisor is mandatory to be considered for a SPRAT L3 certification.

 The review process will take up to 6 weeks.
 So make sure you get this application in well before your preferred training dates.
 When you receive your confirmation letter, please submit the letter to us when you sign up for your SPRAT DE training session.

 Once you've been approved for your SPRAT L2 direct entry, contact us to confirm your training dates and registration.
 We will take you through all aspects of the syllabus relevant to the certification you’ll be assessing for.
 It will be a very physical 4 days.
 Your endurance and strength will be tested, but if you have proper conditioning and climb using the proper method, you’ll be in good shape.